beijn/nai22-project4a/NAI-Project/A Field Guide to Symbolic Music Representation Learning.md

 The author has not invested into expanding his horizon beyond western music tradition.
 The music which is targeted in the works picked up by this one is dominantly western.
 I stress that other kinds of music, coming with ways to systematize than wester #music-theory, must exist in the world and that the fact that it is so marginalized is a consequence of post colonialism. *This work likely takes part in reenforcing this marginalization, by reflecting work targeting specifically "western" music.
 Especially because not even glimpsing at other cultures.
 None less because it was uninented.* Science and innovation that narrow their gaze down to a specific culture, for whatever unscientific reason, directly contribute to reinforcing this culture's imperialism, through a multitude of obvious and less obvious ways.
 This holds especially when paired with economic interests, like a big part of contemporary research in AI music.

 ### Human Work
 This work was done by a human with limited AI assistance.
 Every presented article was read by me (for details on secondary references, see above).
-AI was used only (mostly in form of TLDR;s and recommendations of related papers) through several mainstream literature websites like Semantic Scholar and Google Scholar.
+AI was used only (mostly in form of TLDR;s and recommendations of related papers) through several mainstream literature websites like Semantic Scholar and Google Scholar, and for spelling.